-You’re tired of feeling like you’re never good enough.
+You’re sick of feeling like you’re not enough.

 Psychotherapist and Self-Mentorship Guide